Back to Home Page

 Source: Seed Savers Exchange

 Green 3 -5 inch fruits with various shades of yellow to yellowish green strips, sweet zingy flavor.
 77 days from transplant.
-One of my favorite fresh eating tomatoes.
+Resists late blight

 Jaune Flamme Tomato